PanamaOfficial Name: Republic of Panama

 Entry, Exit & Visa Requirements

-U.S. citizens traveling by air, road, or sea must present a valid passport that has a remaining validity of at least three months, or a passport with a Panamanian visa.
-U.S. citizens departing or re-entering the United States must likewise present a valid passport.
+U.S. citizens traveling by air, road, or sea must present a valid passport that has a remaining validity of at least three months.
 U.S. citizens attempting to enter without a valid passport will be returned to their point of departure in the U.S. on the next available flight.
 Panamanian immigration strictly enforces this law.

 Tourists must present a return trip ticket or fare back to their home country or next destination upon arrival.
 Panama also requires a completed international boarding card which is provided by the airline and submitted by the traveler at the point of immigration.
 In addition to this, no less than five-hundred balboas (USD$500) in cash or its equivalent must be presented as proof of financial solvency.
 In addition to cash, travelers can show a credit card (with most recent credit card statement), bank reference, letter of employment, or traveler’s checks.
 Travelers planning to enter/exit along the Panama-Costa Rica land border should be prepared to present all required documents to immigration officials.

 Travelers should be aware that Panamanian immigration law provides for the denial of entry or transit to any person who has a criminal conviction.
 According to Panamanian law, it is irrelevant whether the crime was committed on Panamanian soil or in a foreign country.
 Individuals denied entry or transit will be returned to their last point of embarkation.
-For further information, contact the Government of Panama Migration Service (Servicio Nacional de Migracion) under “Contactenos.”
+For further information, contact the Government of Panama Migration Service (Servicio Nacional de Migracion); information is available on their website only in Spanish, with contact information listed under “Contactenos.”

 U.S. tourists arriving by air or road may stay in Panama for 180 days without obtaining a formal visa.
 U.S. citizens entering Panama by commercial flight as tourists are charged a USD$5 tourist fee when they purchase their travel ticket.
 To obtain a multiple entry visa, if, for example, you plan to stay more than 180 days or plan to engage in non-tourism activities such as university study, please contact the Panamanian Embassy or Consulate in the U.S. before traveling.